Skip to main content

 Emergency premium jobs sharpen the economics considerably.

 A furnace failure call at 11 PM carries a service value of $500-$1,500 above the standard job rate.
-If a 200-location network misses 10 after-hours emergency calls per location per week (a conservative estimate given the industry baseline) and captures even 5% of those with voicemail, the math runs:
+If a 200-location system misses 10 after-hours emergency calls per location per week (a conservative estimate given the industry baseline) and captures even 5% of those with voicemail, the math runs:

 10 calls/week × 52 weeks × 5% capture rate (voicemail) = 26 recovered calls per location per year.
 At $500 average emergency job value, that is $13,000 per location.
 Across 200 locations: $2.6M annually, from the calls that were previously going to competitors.